We need your support

 Nikki received emergency food and support that meant she could provide for her family.
 It was a huge weight off her shoulders.

-As we brace ourselves for our busiest winter ever, your support could also help us push for long-term change.
+As food banks are stretched to breaking point this winter, your support could also help us push for long-term change.

 Together, we can create a more just society where everyone can afford the essentials and no one needs to use a food bank.